andriusvelykis/proofprocess/org.ai4fm.proofprocess-repository/build-composite-repo/README.md

 Below is a sample execution that produces the 'latest' composite repository that contains the ProofProcess update site together with its main dependencies.

-The assumption here ist hat this composite repository is placed under `http://www.ai4fm.org/proofprocess/updates/latest` and the actual ProofProcess repository is under `http://www.ai4fm.org/proofprocess/updates/latest/proofprocess`.
+The assumption here is that this composite repository is placed under `http://www.ai4fm.org/proofprocess/updates/latest` and the actual ProofProcess repository is under `http://www.ai4fm.org/proofprocess/updates/latest/proofprocess`.